wasims/wasims/README.md

 - 🌱 I’m currently trying to learn how to use php and JavaScript, but cannot seem to get the hand of it.
 - 💞️ Not certain about collaborations yet as I'm learning
 - 📫 How to reach me: instagram@wasimsofficial
-- ⚡ Fun fact: I'm over 50 and I can still do 100 puch ups in less than 15 minutes
+- ⚡ Fun fact: I'm over 50 and I can still do 100 push ups in less than 15 minutes, sometimes even 10 mins.

 <!---
 wasims/wasims is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.